Hoyasumii/avengers-endgame/README.md

 RHODEY: [reluctantly] Okay. [then Rhodes cuts off his]

-[Nat starts to cry as she tri
+[Nat starts to cry as she trie